tmoens/zebrafish-facility-manager/PerFacility.md

 ## Sub-domain setup

-You need to add a sub-domain for ths facility.
+You need to create a sub-domain for ths facility.
 In the example this would be called _eue.example_zfm.com_.
-It points to your host's IP address.
+The main thing you need to do is create a DNS record that points from your sub-domain to your host's IP address.
 After you add the sub-domain it usually takes an hour or so for it to propagate around the world.

 If you do not know how to do this, it is probably a capability available at the service you used to buy your domain.
+Alternately your web hosting service probably has a DNS you can use to set up your DNS record.

 ### SSL